Sensei Natasha Hadwick 2nd Dan

 " If you fail to prepare, you prepare to fail "

-I cover dozens of effective principles in my Video on Self Defense for women.
+Dozens of effective principles in my Video on Self Defense for women.
 It comes as a free bonus with my Aikido Success Blueprint.
-It offers you a gold-mine of unique Action Steps to truly protect yourself!
+It offers you a gold-mine of Action Steps to truly protect yourself!
 I also offer local Self Defence Seminars in Bognor Regis UK

 Yes, of course, self defense for women can be very effective.
 But only if you practise simple, easy-to-apply techniques, and in the right way.